Skip to main content

 Python Breakdown:

-Python follows the same two-level pattern.
-The raise_for_status() method handles HTTP errors by automatically raising exceptions.
+Python follows the same pattern with typed exceptions.
+The SDK raises tabstack.AuthenticationError for auth failures and tabstack.InternalServerError for server issues.
 Stream-level errors are caught by checking for error events in the stream.
 Separating these error types makes debugging easier—you know whether the problem is with your request or with task execution.

 How to Run